michaldziuba03/code-samples/social-login/README.md

 #### Example flow
 Flow is actually very similar to second method.
 The only difference is how you create `federated_accounts` entry.
 You actually create new federated account (link social provider) after email verification.

 So if user tries to link new social provider to existing account - you generate random unique token, save entry with user's data in `staged_accounts` and send email to the user.
 For better security you can hash that verification token with `sha256` before inserting to database, however to the verification link you put the plain token.
-Don't forget about adding expiration time checks to the `staged_accounts`.
+Don't forget about adding expiration time checks.

-When user clicks verification link -  you hash plain token from link and check if staged account with that token already exists in database.
+When user clicks verification link -  you hash the plain token from link and check if staged account with that token already exists in database.
-If it exists you can link new social provider.
+If it exists and hasn't expired you can link new social provider.
 Now the user can simply use this social provider to log into their account.

 #### Pros:
 - balanced user experience and security - their social accounts will be automatically linked to existing account with the same email BUT they have to verify email